 3. Mitral Valve Disease

-Knowing what small dog health problems your new pet may potentially experience puts you one step closer to being able to help your dog if anything does happen down the road.
-But, remember — just because your dog's size makes them a potential candidate for some of these health concerns, it doesn't mean they will ever experience any of these medical issues.
-Knowing what signs to look for will help you potentially avoid issues altogether or treat them right away if they arise.
+Knowing some of the common small dog health problems your new dog may face helps you to ensure you’re doing everything you can to keep them healthy.
+But remember — just because your dog's size makes them a potential candidate for some of these health concerns, it doesn't mean they will ever experience them.
+Knowing what to look out for means that you can seek early treatment from your veterinarian or even avoid certain issues altogether.

 Erin Ollila believes in the power of words and how a message can inform—and even transform—its intended audience.
 Her writing can be found all over the internet and in print, and includes interviews, ghostwriting, blog posts, and creative nonfiction.
 Erin is a geek for SEO and all things social media.
 She graduated from Fairfield University with an M.F.A. in Creative Writing.
 Reach out to her on Twitter @ReinventingErin or learn more about her at http://erinollila.com.